rkstu/AutomatedVisualization/README.md

-# JSON to DataFrame Converter
+# JSON to Tabular Converter

 This Python script demonstrates how to read data from a JSON file, convert it to a dictionary, and then transform it into a Pandas DataFrame.
 The resulting DataFrame is styled and exported as an image.